haniffaiq/haniffaiq/README.md

-- 👋 Hi, I’m @haniffaiq
+- 👋 Hi, I’m @haniffaiq but on instagram you can search @lama2dingin
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Frontend Dev using ReactJS and TailwindCSS
 - 💞️ I’m looking to collaborate on making new feature to solve our problem